mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 :::warning
 Most of this breaking change is handled by `preset-safe` codemod but some further fixes may be needed:

-- If you are using `GridRowGroupingColumnMenuItems` or `GridRowGroupableColumnMenuItems`, replace them with `GridColumnMenuGroupingItem` which provides a better api.
+- If you are using `GridRowGroupingColumnMenuItems` or `GridRowGroupableColumnMenuItems`, replace them with `GridColumnMenuGroupingItem` which provides a better API.
 - Rename `GridFilterItemProps` type to `GridColumnMenuItemProps`.
 - If you are using Custom Column Menu using `components.ColumnMenu` slot, change `currentColumn` prop passed to the column menu to `colDef`.
   :::